randomusert-s-mods/tincore/README.md

 COMING SOON!
 No ETA, yet.

 ## issues
-This mod's source can be on 2 places: GitHub and Gitlab (not available currently)
+This mod's source can be on 2 places: GitHub and Gitlab

 ## Tin mod ecosystem
 Welcome to tin mod ecosystem.
 This ecosystem of mods are developed by randomusert on GitHub.